 You have the freedom and flexibility to come up with questions that will be the most valuable to you, but the below ones are a great starting point:

 - What surprised you about your first week working here?

 - What’s one thing you enjoyed most about your first week here?

 - What’s one thing we could’ve done differently to improve your first week?

 - What was the biggest challenge or frustration you faced during your first week on the job?

 While employees will likely have some of the most insightful, hands-on feedback, it’s also beneficial to talk to other people involved in the onboarding process, such as department leaders.
 That will help you spot and fill any gaps or sort out any inconsistencies as you’re overhauling the onboarding sequence.

 If your team is distributed, it can be tricky to get everyone’s feedback on the onboarding process.
 Use Trello’s Distributed Team Brainstorming template to gather input far and wide.
 It might just spark a great conversation, too!

 Figure out the core onboarding elements

 Using the feedback you collected in the first step, identify everything that should be included in your onboarding process.
-Step back and think about everything that an employee needs to get up to speed and write it down on a master list.
+Step back and think about everything that an employee needs to get up to speed and write it down on a main list.
 It’s going to be a jumbled mess for now, but you’ll clean it all up later.